ztp-at/RKSV/README.md

 Runs `test_verify.py` for all test cases in `tests` for open and closed systems with turnover counters of 5, 8 and 6 bytes with both Python 2 and 3.
-If no certificate has been gernerated yet, it will create one first.
+If no certificate has been generated yet, it will create one first.

 make update-trans
 -----------------